Customer Service – Where Excellence Starts!

-Anyone who provides services, products or information to internal, or external customers including managers responsible for: training, customer service, sales professionals, technical and support personnel, accountants, field services representatives, finance and credit controllers, reception, front-line staff, marketing, communication specialists, public relations personnel and anyone who will ever need to influence others, either socially or commercially.
+Anyone who provides services, products or information to internal, or external customers including managers responsible for: training, customer service, sales professionals, technical and support personnel, accountants, field services representatives, finance and credit controllers, receptionists and front-line staff, marketing, communication specialists, public relations personnel and anyone who deals with your customers.

 The world of Customer Service Excellence

-- Identifying how excellence in front-line customer service is delivered and managed
+Identifying how excellence in customer service is delivered and managed

 Communication Master Class

 How to achieve crystal clear communication